debrinashika/Tucil3_13522025/README.md

 ## Usage
 - Compile the program `javac src/*java`
-- If you want to use the GUI, use this command `java MainGUI`
+- If you want to use the GUI, use this command `java src/MainGUI`
-- If you want to use the CLI, use this command `java Input`
+- If you want to use the CLI, use this command `java src/Input`

 ## How to Use
 <img src="/img/2.png/">